dbolotov/letterFreq/README.md

 ##TODO

 - experiment with different layouts and colors
-- add a "None" option to reference freqs
 - clean up plot axis and legend
 - increase size of input text box
 - write description and guide